-A jilted, downtrodden, child-longing Scottish paralegal discovers a loophole in the system, and convinces an illegal Albanian immigrant to try and impregnate her, with the prize of a visa if he is successful
+A jilted, downtrodden, child-longing paralegal discovers a loophole in the system, and convinces an illegal Albanian immigrant to try and impregnate her, with the prize of a visa if he is successful

 Prospective Theatrical feature.

 Having had to flee his native Albania, architect Pavlo Bublik at least enjoys ‘freedom’; but as an illegal immigrant-cum-undocumented asylum seeker, his city of haven is a dubious refuge.
 Finding himself as an enslaved night worker, cleaning office toilets for below minimum wage, he’s now desperate for a visa.

 'The Visa is a highly original black comedy with a social conscience and a huge heart' - Industrial Scripts

 'The script has truly enthralling character arcs and backstories and would make a fascinating indie drama if given the chance to shine' - The Black List